 In 2003, Russia, like much of the world, was struggling with an opiate addiction epidemic.
 To crack down on heroin and prescription drugs, the country changed its prescription drug policies and closed down the western border, where much of the illegal substances were coming through.
 And it worked.
 Heroin was off the streets and prescription pain killers were no longer readily available to addicts.

 But addicts are creative.
 Instead of getting sober, many turned to chemicals already known to be in synthetic drugs like methamphetamine and mixing it with the low level opiate, codeine, Krokodil was created.
-If you’re addicted to drugs or alcohol and ready to get sober, call 800-654-0987 today to talk to someone who knows how to help.

 What’s Krokodil Like?